artie-labs/terraform-provider-artie/docs/resources/ssh_tunnel.md

 page_title: "artie_ssh_tunnel Resource - artie"
 subcategory: ""
 description: |-
-  Artie SSH Tunnel resource
+  Artie SSH Tunnel resource.
+This resource allows you to create an SSH tunnel to connect to your source or destination databases.
 ---

 # artie_ssh_tunnel (Resource)

-Artie SSH Tunnel resource
+Artie SSH Tunnel resource.
+This resource allows you to create an SSH tunnel to connect to your source or destination databases.